 If the second option is preferred, Google will get the data directly from the aggregators and there will be no need for the merchant to submit the feed.
 However, if reviews are collected via the retailer's website, then creating a Google Product Rating Feed is necessary.

 The updated feed needs to be submitted at least once per month.
 Otherwise, the document might contain potentially inaccurate data, which is not relevant for shoppers.

 Failing to comply with this requirement can lead to your ineligibility to participate in the Product Ratings program.

 One last thing: you must have at least 50 reviews for ratings to be displayed on your product listings in Google Shopping.

-It’s worth mentioning that you can upload test feeds, to find and review potential errors.
-Such feeds do not create items eligible for Google Shopping results.
+It’s worth mentioning that you can upload test feeds to find and review potential errors.
+These feeds won’t create items that are eligible for Google Shopping results.

 Finally, keep in mind that you need a separate feed for each country where you submit products and you can have up to a maximum of 20 feeds per country.